phetsims/calculus-grapher/doc/implementation-notes.md

 ### Model-View Transforms

 Every graph in the simulation has a model-view transform, implemented using bamboo's ChartTransform.js.
-The model has +x to the left, and +y up.
+The model has +x to the left, and +y up, while the view has +x to the left, and +y _down_.
 The scaling changes based on the zoom level.

 ### Query Parameters